sap-tutorials/Tutorials/tutorials/hxe-aws-eml-05-iris-00/hxe-aws-eml-05-iris-00.md

 CREATE TABLE IRIS_TEST     (SEPALLENGTH FLOAT, SEPALWIDTH FLOAT, PETALLENGTH FLOAT, PETALWIDTH FLOAT, SPECIES INT);
 ```

-As a reminder, you can connect using HDBSQL to your HXE instance with the following command (assuming you didn't change the `ML_USER` password):
+As a reminder, you can connect using the SAP Web IDE or using HDBSQL with the following command (assuming you didn't change the `ML_USER` password):

 ```shell
 hdbsql -n localhost:39015 -u ML_USER -p Welcome19Welcome19